Event Terms and Conditions

 Conduct and behaviour

-The ECPR strives to ensure that all attendees can work and learn in an environment free from harassment or abuse.
-To this end, everyone is expected to adhere to the ECPR’s Code of Conduct.
+ECPR strives to ensure that all attendees can work and learn in an environment free from harassment or abuse.
+To this end, everyone is expected to adhere to ECPR’s Code of Conduct.

 Recording of ECPR events

-The ECPR may record all events in the form of photography, filming and audio recording.
+ECPR may record all events in the form of photography, filming and audio recording.
+ECPR may record interactions such as discussions in courses, workshops, roundtables and presentations.

-The ECPR may use this media on its websites, social media channels and print materials (reports, banner stands, posters, etc).
-In some cases, a close-up of a person or group of people may be used; the ECPR will ensure no personal identification (such as name badges) can be seen.
+ECPR may use this media on its websites, social media channels and print materials (reports, banner stands, posters, etc).
+Close-ups of a person or group of people may be used; ECPR cannot guarantee complete removal of personal identifiers such as name badges.

 All media is held on a secure server and is not shared, sold or passed to third parties.
 If you do not want to be filmed or photographed during the event, please notify us immediately by emailing email@example.com.